swadeykgp/DietCNN/README.md

 #DietCNN

-DietCNN is a Python and PyTorch based Deep Neural Network library that provides *multiplication-free* CNN inference.
+## DietCNN is a Python and PyTorch based Deep Neural Network library that provides *multiplication-free* CNN inference.
 Pre-trained CNN models can be *transformed* or re-trained to make those multiplication-free.
 It works best for *embedded systems*, that is with smaller networks and datasets.
 Direct benefits are: *inference energy* reduction and *model size* reduction.

-# Please have a look at  "A-Sample-Code-Walkthrough-MNIST-LeNet-full.pdf" , for an overall idea of how a network is converted to DietCNN, end-to-end.
+# Please have a look at  **A-Sample-Code-Walkthrough-MNIST-LeNet-full**  ([code](https://github.com/swadeykgp/DietCNN/blob/main/MNIST_LENET/MNIST-LeNet-All-Experiments.ipynb)) , for an overall idea of how a network is converted to DietCNN, end-to-end.
 This also covers all the experiments.
 There is a similar file for each of the dataset-network combination.

 ## Table of Contents